EnneGiKVis96/winpkg/README.md

 - List intalled winget packages
 - Find packages in the winget repos
 - Exclude and include packages from updating
-- [NEW] Update Windows with system updates
+- Update Windows with system updates

 ## Usage/Examples